onfido/onfido-sdk-ui/README.md

 We recommend you update your SDK to the latest version release as frequently as possible.
 Customers on newer versions of the Onfido SDK consistently see better performance across user onboarding and fraud mitigation, so we strongly advise keeping your SDK integration up-to-date.

-You can review our full SDK versioning policy [here](https://developers.onfido.com/guide/sdk-version-releases).
+You can review our full SDK versioning policy [here](https://documentation.onfido.com/sdk/sdk-version-releases).

-### Licence Information
+### License Information

 Please see [LICENSE](https://github.com/onfido/onfido-sdk-ui/blob/master/LICENSE) for licensing details.